StreamController/docs/docs/plugin_dev/bases/ActionBase_py.md

     !!! info
         unlike [`on_key_down`](#on_key_down) and [`on_key_up`](#on_key_up) all actions on the same deck will be executed in the same thread.
 This means you are **not** supposed to add time consuming code here.
     !!! warning
         The next tick loop will start one second after the last one finished.
-This means should there be some actions that take a bit longer to finish their ticks the delays will grow.
+This means should there be some actions that take a bit longer to finish their ticks, the delays will grow.
 Therefore [`on_tick`](#on_tick) should neither be used for time consuming code nor for precize timing.

 ### `on_ready`